A nod to past glory, Italy's 'The Great Beauty' vies for Oscar

-LOS ANGELES (Reuters) - As Oscar voting enters the homestretch, “The Great Beauty” gives an historical nod to the Italian films that have made the nation the most successful winner of best foreign-language film.
+LOS ANGELES, Feb 22 (Reuters) - As Oscar voting enters the homestretch, “The Great Beauty” gives an historical nod to the Italian films that have made the nation the most successful winner of best foreign-language film.

 The ambitious and visually stunning drama directed by Paolo Sorrentino recalls the likes of Federico Fellini’s half-century old “La Dolce Vita” and “8 1/2” in its portrayal of Rome’s high society and an artist’s existential dread.